l3iodeez/Spatio-temporal-Data-Exploration-Tool/README.md

 4. Click a legend entry on a graph to show/hide a line, this also controls its inclusion in the trendline.
 5. Click the area below a graph to show data for a particular time period.
 This also controls the inclusion of data in the trendline.
 5. Enter a name and click 'Save displayed as' on a graph to save the currently visible sites as a new selection.
-6. Enter a name and click 'Save Map Selection' to save the currently selected sites.

 ### Technology Stack